Information on Deposit Guarantee and Investor Compensation Scheme

 Due to the EU directives, implemented in Austria by the Austrian Act on Deposit Guarantee and Investor Compensation Schemes (ESAEG) and by the Austrian Banking Act (BWG), each financial institution that accepts deposits and respectively offers investment services is obliged by law to be a member of a deposit guarantee scheme.

 As an Austrian bank, DenizBank AG is without restriction subject to the Austrian regulations on deposit guarantees and investor compensations (ESAEG and BWG).
-DenizBank AG is a member of the deposit guarantee scheme for banks and bankers (Einlagensicherung der Banken & Bankiers Gesellschaft m.b.H.)
+DenizBank AG is member of a statutory deposit guarantee scheme for the deposit insurance of Einlagensicherung AUSTRIA GmbH.

 Deposits of natural and legal persons are guaranteed up to maximum amount of € 100,000 per depositor.
 For certain special conditions, such as "temporary limited covered deposits" (e.g. deposits from real estate transactions relating to private residential properties; payments of guarantee benefits or compensation for criminal offenses; payments which fulfill the statutory purposes - more detailed information can be found on the website of the Deposit Guarantee Protection, www.einlagensicherung.at ) a request can be made within 12 months after the guarantee claim application at the guarantee scheme that the deposit is to be reimbursed up to an amount of EUR 500,000.00.